Tondag87/NordBSD/README.md

-    Search the Firefox Extensions for Stylus and Install After that left click the extension and click on settings Look on the left hand side and under backup select import Then find Nord.json and select it, you should have all the nord themes
-         Websites include Gmail, Google, Youtube and Reddit
+    Search the Firefox Extensions for Stylus and Install After that left click the extension and click on settings Look on the left hand side and under backup select import Then find Nord.json and select it, Nord Themes should be applied Websites include Gmail, Google, Youtube and Reddit